simoncblyth/j/issues/opticksMode3-2nd-wave-contents-comparison.rst

          expect small(epsilon sized, 1e-3/4) deviations in degenerate regions of geometry (although small the deviations should be larger than float/double 1e-5/6 level)

-* TODO : standalone examination of 3inch PMT (target the side especially)

 Selecting histories with 3inch not involved